GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/component_dev.md

     [component](../../templates/tfengine/components/resources).

-    *Note*: If the resource uses a Cloud Foundation Toolkit module, you may need to add the field there first by sending a pull request and then wait for a release.
+    *Note*: If the resource uses a Cloud Foundation Toolkit module, you may need to add the field there first by sending a pull request and then waiting for a release.

 1. Update the
     [resource schema](../../templates/tfengine/recipes/resources.hcl).